dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

 Check `architecture.vsdx` in the `various` folder.

 ### All this is great, but I'd like something simpler for my Unity game, is there anything else?
 You can check [here](https://github.com/dgkanatsios/AzureServicesForUnity) for a Unity client that can communicate with various Azure PaaS services like [App Service Easy Tables](https://blog.xamarin.com/getting-started-azure-mobile-apps-easy-tables/), [Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-what-is-event-hubs) and [Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/).
+Check [here](https://dgkanatsios.com/2016/04/14/use-azure-services-from-unity/) for the relevant blog post.